genestack/user-tutorials/source/tutorials/DIE_test/index.rst

    :name: setting-up-an-rna-seq-experiment

 First of all, you need a nice example of differential isoform usage.
-For this, you can upload your own RNA-Seq samples using  `Data Importer`_ or search through all public experiments we have on the platform and choose a suitable one.
+For this, you can upload your own RNA-Seq samples using  `Data Import`_ application or search through all public experiments we have on the platform and choose a suitable one.
 Our analysis will be based on RNA-seq data coming from `Trapnell et al. 2012`_.